-Interested in being a 2020 sponsor?
+Interested in being a sponsor for next year's event?
 Please contact us!

 Join us to celebrate Frederick's German heritage and history at the Schifferstadt Architectural Museum.
 Proceeds from the event benefit the preservation of this National Historic Landmark for future generations, and community programs of the Rotary Club of Fredericktowne.